 This part doesn’t only target VPN but any application we wish to download on our devices.
 No matter what source hosts the application, users should always check and test the app’s installer before setting it up on their platforms.

 Anyone can pose as official app, especially experienced hackers who want to get a hold of their targets’ data.
 Even the Google Play Store and iOS App Store might have apps of the sort.

 To make sure that Mozilla VPN’s application is clean, we went ahead and ran it through a virus scan.
 And according to 61 credible sources, the Windows installer passed with green colors.

 As seen in the screenshot above, the client is completely clean.
 We’ve rarely encountered a premium VPN that has infected clients.
 As far as we can remember, a few had Trojans embedded, which can be very dangerous when it comes to users’ privacy.

 Most premium VPNs are dedicated to securing users’ browsing activities and helping them surf the web without being tracked by their ISP, government, and any other entity.

 However, one small slip-up can compromise everything without the users even knowing about it.
 DNS leaks are a dangerous incident, and if the VPN is leaking data, their customers should look the other way immediately.

 It’s definitely a privacy threat as the VPN would be providing a false sense of security while private data is leaking and everything the users are doing is in the open.

-We had to test Mozilla VPN’s servers to see if anything of the sort occurs, so we connected to an American server.
-The first recordings we got were a bit unusual, but not necessarily a DNS leak.
+We had to test Mozilla VPN’s servers to see if anything of the sort occurred, so we connected to an American server.
+The first recordings we got were a bit unusual but not necessarily a DNS leak.

 In fact, when we connected to a server in New York, the test results came in Romania.
 Here’s what we got: